Deep Inventory Management

-\paragraph{Reward function:} The reward in period $t$ depends on the current sales (contained in $s^i_t$), the inventory at the start of the period and what actions are taken:
+Note, in this scenario - there is a separate policy for each product.
+We characterize the set of these policies as $\setpolicynot =\{\policynot \mid \theta \in \Theta, i \in \mathcal{A}, t \in [0, T]\}$.
+The constrained set $\setpolicynot$ is part of our algorithmic approach.
+In our setup, the optimal policy may not be tractable - which leads us to consider a broad class of neural policies in Sections \ref{sec:directbp} and \ref{sec:model_free}.

-where positive values of $R_t^i$ reflect income and negative values of $R_t^i$ reflect costs.\footnote{Note that by convention we assume that the order of events places the action before the state update}We denote the multiplicative discount factor by $\gamma \in [0, 1]$.
-The reward function for the inventory management problem is fully described in Section \ref{sec:objective}.
+\paragraph{Reward function:} The reward in period $t$ depends on the current sales (contained in $s^i_t$), the inventory at the start of the period and what actions are taken: where positive values of $R_t^i$ reflect income and negative values of $R_t^i$ reflect costs.\footnote{Note, we can reconstruct $\beforeinv$ from $H_t$ and $\paramnot$.} We assume that all rewards are bounded above by some value $R^{\text{max}}$ and bounded from below by some value $R^{\text{min}}$.\footnote{Note that by convention we assume that the order of events places the action before the state update}We denote the multiplicative discount factor by $\gamma \in [0, 1]$.
+The reward function for the inventory management problem is fully described in Section \ref{sec:objective_function}.